JoshuaALaforgia/OsTicket-Prerequisites-/README.md

 </p>
 Once you have enabled all the following PHP files, refresh browser and observe the changes
 <p>
 </p>
 <br />

 <p>
 <img src="https://i.imgur.com/GHqpfwX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
-Finally continue setting up the browser with chosen usernames and passwords and Congradulations you have installed OSTicket on a Virtual Machine.
+Finally continue setting up the browser with chosen usernames and passwords and Congratulations you have installed OSTicket on a Virtual Machine.
 <p>

   <p>